amrit92/amrit92/content/home/about.md

 # About me

 Enthusiastic and passionate developer with 2 years of experience in small and fast paced environments.
-I have worked on Backend systems in Ruby on Rails and have experience in Performance Improvement, Building Frameworks and APIs, SSO/Authentication Integrations, Automated Monitoring/Recovery of SaaS Systems and Dev Ops processes.
-My most recent internship involved building a realtime big data pipeline for ~30 million daily transactions across Walmart stores.
+My recent project at Walmart Labs involved building a realtime big data pipeline for ~30 million daily transactions across Walmart stores.
+I have worked on Backend systems in Ruby on Rails and have experience in Performance Improvement, Building Frameworks and APIs, SSO/Authentication Integrations, Automated Monitoring/Recovery of SaaS Systems.

 I am currently pursuing my Masters in CS at Arizona State University with a focus on Big Data.
 I am actively looking for Full Time Opportunities for starting May 2018.
 Contact me at asahoo2 [at] asu [dot] edu